Top L.A. bankruptcy law firm to close doors

 "We're in an economy that has had a significant dropoff in Chapter 11 activity," Stutman shareholder Jeffrey Davidson said in an interview on Tuesday.

-Stutman, founded in 1948, staffs 25 lawyers in Los Angeles and New York and has represented hedge funds and other bondholders in bankruptcies including Lehman Brothers LEHMB.UL, Delphi Automotive Plc (DLPH.N) and Residential Capital RESC.UL, according to firm representatives.
+Stutman, founded in 1948, staffs 25 lawyers in Los Angeles and New York and has represented hedge funds and other bondholders in bankruptcies including Lehman Brothers , Delphi Automotive Plc and Residential Capital, according to firm representatives.

 Bankruptcy lawyers say the shuttering of Stutman, scheduled to take effect on May 1, marks the latest sign that a downturn in Chapter 11 proceedings has hit the top U.S. bankruptcy law firms.